Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	git show `cat .git/refs/heads/master`
 	```

 	The output shows the diff between the changed files.
-You can see the actual contents of the commit object using `git cat-file`:
+You can see the actual contents of the commit object by using `git cat-file` and providing the commit ID:

 	```bash
 	git cat-file commit COMMIT_ID